Alfred Gwynne Vanderbilt Jr.: Thoroughbred racing

 Vanderbilt was one of the original members of the Westchester Racing Association and a driving force behind thoroughbred racing in America for most of the 20th century.
 His mother, Margaret Emerson, took him to his first race, the Preakness Stakes, in 1922.
 He often said, "After that, I was hooked."
-On his 21st birthday, his mother gifted him Sagamore Farm, her racing operation in Reisterstown, Maryland, which had been left to her by her father, Isaac Emerson, who was the inventor of Bromo-Seltzer and founder of the Emerson Drug Company, which later became Warner-Lambert.
+On his 21st birthday, his mother gave him Sagamore Farm, her racing operation in Reisterstown, Maryland, which she had inherited from her father, Isaac Emerson, who invented Bromo-Seltzer and founded the Emerson Drug Company, which later became Warner-Lambert.

 Vanderbilt personally oversaw the breeding and training of his stable.
-He bought Pimlico Race Course and was President of Pimlico twice, the first time when he was 20.
-As a stable owner, his first major acquisition was Discovery, one of the great handicap horses of the age who became his foundation sire.
+His first major acquisition was Discovery, one of the great handicap horses of the age, who became his foundation sire.

-Vanderbilt was elected to The Jockey Club as the youngest member in its history in 1935 and eventually campaigned four national champions: Discovery, Next Move, Bed O' Roses and Native Dancer.
-During the late 1930s and early 1940s, he owned and ran Pimlico Racetrack outside Baltimore and arranged the famous match race between Seabiscuit and War Admiral in 1938.
-He was President of Belmont Park and Pimlico at the same time before joining the Navy.
-During the Second World War, he captained a PT boat in the South Pacific and was awarded the Silver Star for bravery under fire.
+At age 20 in 1932, he bought Pimlico Race Course outside Baltimore.
+Three years later, Vanderbilt was elected to The Jockey Club, the youngest member in its history.
+In 1938, he arranged the famous match race between Seabiscuit and War Admiral.
+He was president of Belmont Park and Pimlico at the same time before joining the Navy.

+During World War II, he captained a PT boat in the South Pacific and was awarded the Silver Star for bravery under fire.

 He then returned to racing, bringing his greatest champion, Native Dancer, to the track in 1952.
 Native Dancer won all 9 starts as a 2-year-old and was named Horse of the Year.
-He won every start as a three-year-old too, except the Kentucky Derby, which he lost by a head to Cain Hoy Stable's Dark Star.
-However, Native Dancer was named 3-year-old Male Champion and was Horse of the Year again in his 4th year.
+He won every start as a three-year-old except the Kentucky Derby, which he lost by a head to Cain Hoy Stable's Dark Star.
+Still, Native Dancer was named 3-year-old Male Champion and was Horse of the Year again in his 4th year.
 All told, he won 21 of 22 starts, with the single second-place finish in the 1953 Kentucky Derby his only career loss.
 Many consider the Grey Ghost of Sagamore to have been the first Thoroughbred television star, and TV Guide ranked him as a top icon of the era".

+He eventually campaigned four national champions: Discovery, Next Move, Bed O' Roses, and Native Dancer.

-Vanderbilt continued racing throughout his life and served as Chairman of the Board of the New York Racing Association from 1971 to 1975.
+Vanderbilt continued racing throughout his life and served as chairman of the board of the New York Racing Association from 1971 to 1975.
 The New York Turf Writers voted him "The Man Who Did The Most for Racing" a record four times, posthumously renaming the award in his honor.